TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 * `layman_report`:	The target output - a simplified explanation written for a general audience.

 During preprocessing, dataset.py automatically prefixes each input with "summarize: " for FLAN-T5 instruction consistency, tokenizes both columns using the model’s tokenizer, and pads sequences for batch training.

-### Usage in Training

-In train.py, datasets are loaded via `make_datasets(...)` which:

-* Fetches all splits (train, validation, test) directly from Hugging Face.

-* Optionally performs an 80/10/10 self-split when the open-source test set lacks reference summaries (`--self_split` flag).

-* Encodes all samples into token IDs (input_ids, attention_mask, labels) ready for PyTorch training.

-A custom Seq2SeqCollatorFast batches and pads sequences efficiently, ensuring label alignment and correct masking for loss computation.
-This design minimises preprocessing overhead and keeps I/O throughput optimal even on smaller consumer GPUs.

-Users can also manually override dataset splits by specifying `--train_path`, `--val_path`, and `--test_path` when providing local data sources.
-This makes the training pipeline flexible for custom or extended datasets while maintaining strict isolation between splits.

 ### Why BioLaySumm?